Eduardo-EA/FTCRR/README.md

 ***Requires Android Studios***
 Download Android Studios [Click Here](https://developer.android.com/studio)

-For a basic understanding in line java use [FTCSIM](https://ftcsim.org/ftcsim/), and transfer your block code to Onbot java to understand what block code looks like in Java.
+For a basic understanding in line java use [FTCSIM](https://ftcsim.org/ftcsim/), and transfer your block code to Onbot java to understand what block code looks like in Java line.

 ## Getting Started